 Skip to main content

-An MCP server is an executable that speaks the Model Context Protocol.
-Coding agents that support MCP read a JSON config that lists the servers to launch and how to launch them. gaal manages those entries declaratively: you write each server once in gaal.yaml, and gaal upserts it into the right JSON file for every agent that should see it.
+An MCP server is a process that speaks the Model Context Protocol.
+Coding agents that support MCP read a JSON config that lists the servers to launch and how to reach them. gaal manages those entries declaratively: you describe each server once in gaal.yaml and gaal upserts it into the right JSON file for every agent that should see it.
+The destination path is resolved automatically from the agent registry — you no longer have to spell it out.

 The upsert guarantee

-The thing that makes MCP management painful by hand is that every agent’s MCP config lives inside a larger config file. claude_desktop_config.json has your editor settings; ~/.vscode/settings.json has your VS Code preferences.
+Every agent’s MCP config lives inside a larger config file.
+Claude Code stores MCP servers in ~/.claude.json; VS Code-family agents use ~/.vscode/settings.json; Codex uses ~/.codex/config.toml.
 You can’t safely overwrite the whole file. gaal reads the target JSON, modifies the mcpServers object in place, and writes it back.
 Other top-level keys are preserved exactly.
-That’s the upsert guarantee, gaal never clobbers a config it didn’t author.
+That’s the upsert guarantee: gaal never clobbers a config it didn’t author.

 Two ways to define a server